bberka/Modmail.NET/README.md

 If you wish to use it be aware of potential errors

 # Features
 - Open tickets by sending a private message to bot
-- Close tickets by using command or deleting the channel
+- Close tickets by using command or deleting the channel or web ui
 - Logging to messages/transcript to database and modmail log channel (sensitive logging)
 - Admins or mod team can respond tickets by sending message to created channel
 - Toggle anonymous messages by mods, allows responding tickets anonymously